 - Diced green chiles

-Are you ready to whip together the most indulgent and delicious enchiladas I could possibly dream up?
+Are you ready to whip together the most indulgent and delicious white chicken enchiladas I could possibly dream up?

 Take a tortilla and spoon the chicken mixture into the middle of it, roll it up tightly, then place it, seam-side-down into the pan with the sauce already spread on the bottom.
 Keep repeating this process until you’ve used up all the filling.